 - Called: 2015

 Zachary joined Five Paper in October 2017 after successfully completing his pupillage.
 He is a member of the Commercial, and Property teams.
 During his pupillage Zachary gained experience in a variety of commercial, insolvency, real property, and landlord and tenant matters.

-Prior to coming to the Bar, Zachary developed his research skills in the academic study of literature, giving papers at major international conferences at the University of Cambridge, and the University of London, and publishing a chapter in a peer-reviewed collection of essays.
-These skills of close textual analysis, and extensive research have given him the foundations to succeed in his legal advice, and his written and oral advocacy.
+Prior to coming to the Bar, Zachary developed his research skills in the academic study of literature, presenting papers at major international conferences.
+He also published a chapter in a peer-reviewed collection of essays.
+These skills of close textual analysis and extensive research have given him the foundations to succeed in his legal advice and his written and oral advocacy.